-\end{thm} \pf Now we are ready to prove Theorem \ref{thm3.1}.
-In the context of this paper, the proof is based on the functions $F_j(s,\theta;a,b)\ (j=1,2,3,4)$ and the usual residue computation.
-It is clear that the functions $F_i(s,\theta;a,b)\ (i=1,2,3,4)$ are meromorphic in the entire complex plane with some simple poles, see Table 3.1.
-(Here $n$ is positive integer).
+\end{thm} \begin{proof} The proof is based on the functions $F_j(s,\theta;a,b)\ (j=1,2,3,4)$ and the usual residue computation.
+It is clear that the functions $F_i(s,\theta;a,b)\ (i=1,2,3,4)$ are meromorphic in the entire complex plane with some simple poles, see \ref{T3.1}.
+Here $n$ is any positive integer.

-Since the proofs of identities (\ref{3.6})-(\ref{3.8}) are similar to the proof of (\ref{3.5}), so we only prove the formula (\ref{3.5}) in here.
-First, we note that the function $F_1(s,\theta;a,b)$ only have poles at the $0,\ \pm n/a,\ \pm ni/b\ (n\in \N)$.
-At a integer $\pm n/a$ the pole is simple and the residue is
+Since the proofs of identities \eqref{3.6}--\eqref{3.8} are similar to the proof of \eqref{3.5}, we only prove formula \eqref{3.5} here.
+First, we note that function $F_1(s,\theta;a,b)$ only has poles at the 0, $\pm n/a$, $\pm ni/b$ $(n\in \N)$.
+At an integer $\pm n/a$ the pole is simple and the residue is